Disinhibited social engagement disorder: Research

-This study was an attempt to solidify the current research that Reactive Attachment Disorder and Disinhibited Social Engagement Disorder are separate dimensions of psychology.
-In this study a sample of school aged foster children were tested and their foster parents, and social workers completed questionnaires to better understand the children and to pinpoint signs of DSED.
-Amongst completion it was evident that DSED was indeed its own separate dimension of psychology.
+In a study aiming to show that reactive attachment disorder and DSED were separate concepts, a sample of school aged foster children were tested and their foster parents, and social workers completed questionnaires to better understand the children and to pinpoint signs of DSED.
+The results of the study provided evidence that DSED is indeed its own separate dimension of psychology.